Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 - Graft Implantation: Technicians implant each follicular unit into the recipient area one by one.
 Single-hair grafts are used for the hairline, while multi-hair grafts are placed in the mid-scalp and crown.

-- Post-Surgery Dressing & Care Instructions: After implantation, the scalp is cleaned and bandaged, and the patient receives detailed post-operative instructions.Patients are typically prescribed medication, including pain relievers, antibiotics, and anti-inflammatory drugs to aid in recovery and prevent infection.
+- Post-Surgery Dressing & Care Instructions: After implantation, the scalp is cleaned and bandaged, and the patient receives detailed post-operative instructions.Patients are prescribed medication, including pain relievers, antibiotics, and anti-inflammatory drugs to aid in recovery and prevent infection.
 For the first night after surgery, it is important for patients to sleep with their head elevated to reduce swelling.
 Washing guidelines recommend that the first hair wash should be done approximately 48 hours post-operation to ensure proper healing and graft retention.

 - Small sessions (1,000 grafts): 4 hours